skarard/Elo-voting-system/README.md

-# Elo-voting-system
+# Voteelo
-A website for using the Elo-voting-system
+A website for a voting system that use the Elo rating system for political parties running for the 2015 UK General Election

 #Setting Up
 Open up a terminal